-• Procure the insurance as specified in FIN Annex 1 - OCOG Insurance Specifications.
+Procure the insurance as specified in FIN Annex 1 - Specifications for OCOG Insurance.

-Operations phase facilities and services - International Broadcast Centre (IBC)/ Mountain Broadcast Centre (MBC
+Games Operations Phase facilities and services - International Broadcast Centre (IBC)/Mountain Broadcast Centre (MBC) or secondary facility

-09. Building / venue capabilities
+09. Building/venue capabilities

-- Provide an existing exhibition centre-type facility, new construction or large building shell (e.g. warehouse) that can be easily retrofitted, in a convenient location close to the competition venues and with proper access to public services (transportation, accommodation, restaurants, etc.).
-A minimum of 10m of circulation space should surround the building. - Submit any proposal for such buildings (either to be constructed or existing) to OBS for prior approval and ensure that the building complies with OBS's IBC and, for Olympic Winter Games, with the Mountain Broadcast Centre (MBC) building specifications, including those for the surrounding area.
+- Provide an existing exhibition centre-type facility, new construction or large building shell (e.g. warehouse) in finished conditions that can be easily retrofitted, in a convenient location close to the competition venues and with proper access to public services (transport, accommodation, restaurants, etc.).
+A minimum of 10m of circulation space should surround the building. - Submit any proposal for such buildings (either to be constructed or existing) to OBS for prior approval and ensure that the building complies with OBS's IBC building specifications, including those for the surrounding area.